 Personal cooks or chefs are usually hired on a one to one basis and prices vary greatly as they are often based on quotes.
 As a more accessible alternative, many families use meal delivery services that send the ingredients for 5–7 meals per week to your door.
 Many of these have prices around $10–15/serving and save you the time involved in planning what recipes to prepare and shopping for ingredients.

 An Au Pair is someone (usually foreign) who helps out with childcare and light housekeeping in exchange for room and board (accommodation and all meals), and an allowance.
 As an Au Pair is still entitled to receive the national minimum wage, many families will determine the average cost of the room and board they are providing their Au Pair and deduct this cost from what would've been full time minimum wage.
 For example, if minimum wage is $750/week and room and board is $400/week, then the family will pay their Au Pair $350/week in pocket money.

 At mtime, we match you with a Moncierge, a personal assistant for parents who combines housekeeping and nannying into one role.
 A Moncierge primarily helps with cooking, cleaning, chores and childcare, but can also do school pick ups and drop offs, and life admin tasks similar to a lifestyle concierge.
-We hire all of our Moncierges as our employees so we cover workers comp, super, insurance, payroll and ensure they have working with children checks, police checks, food safety certificates and appropriate working rights.
+We hire all of our Moncierges as our employees so we cover workers comp, super, insurance, payroll and ensure they have working with children checks, police checks and appropriate working rights.
 Our Moncierge service is $40/hr.